 - Try sliding the figure in without glue first to test the fit.
 If the figure has any rough edges blocking the way, use sandpaper.
 Slide the figure out again.

-- Squeeze a small amount of super glue or hot glue on the figure or in the slot.
+- Squeeze a small amount of wood glue or super glue in the slot or across the bottom of the figure.

 - Slide the figure into the slot.
 Glue often sets better with a little wiggling.

-- Hold the figure in the position you want (anywhere from 10 seconds to 3 minutes).
-Wood glue may require clamps to hold in place for hours.
-For clothespins with a little warp, you can push a thick screwdriver into the middle and let it set overnight.
+- Hold the figure in the position anywhere from 10 to 60 seconds (check the bottle).
+Wood glue may require clamps to hold in place for a few hours; I tend to leave glue to dry overnight.

 Another option to avoid furniture scratches & noise in the atrium is to glue felt on the bottom of your figures and dioramas*.